ppamidimarri/TeslaDashcamWeb/README.md

 2. `cd /var/www/html`
 3. `mount /mnt/cam`
 3. `ln -s /mnt/cam/TeslaCam .`
+4. `ls /mnt/cam/TeslaCam` and see if folders `RecentClips` and `SavedClips` exist; if they don't create them with `mkdir /mnt/cam/TeslaCam/RecentClips` and `mkdir /mnt/cam/TeslaCam/SavedClips`
 4. `mkdir thumbs`
 5. `cd thumbs`
 6. `ln -s /mnt/cam/TeslaCam/RecentClips .`
 7. `ln -s /mnt/cam/TeslaCam/SavedClips .`
 4. `chmod 775 /var/www/html/thumbs/`
 8. `umount /mnt/cam`
+9. `sudo shutdown now`

+Congratulations, you are done now!
+Plug your Pi into the Tesla and wait for the dashcam icon to appear.
+Once it appears, open the browser in the car and navigate to the hostname/IP of the Pi.

 ## [Screenshots](https://imgur.com/a/JcjnGYA)